-Inventories, which consists of bookstore inventories for resale, are carried at the lower of cost or market.
+Inventories, which consists of bookstore inventories for resale, are carried at the lower of cost or net realizable value.
 The cost of textbooks is reported on a weighted average basis while the cost of merchandise is reported on a first-in, first-out basis.